 SPA appreciates the difficulties the sheep industry has experienced in grappling with mulesing as a procedure.
 The primary issue is producers being able to deal effectively with flystrike, recognised as a major welfare problem in itself, as well as finding viable alternatives to mulesing.

 SPA encourages sheep producers to phase out mulesing as soon as practical, however recognises that until this can occur, best practice must be promoted when mulesing, which includes pain relief.
 SPA is committed to advocating that a range of suitable pain relief options must be available to enable producers to follow best practice pain management.
-SPA supports further research into pre and post local anaesthetic options for husbandry practices undertaken by sheep producers.
+SPA supports further research into pre and post local analgesic options for husbandry practices undertaken by sheep producers.
 SPA is monitoring the development of new products from research bodies and industry, and will continue to work with WoolProducers Australia, state farming organisations and other relevant bodies.
 SPA will review its policy as further developments become commercially available.

 Sheep reproduction is an important factor for producers to manage and can have significant impacts on the economics and profitability of enterprises.
 In particular, lamb survival is a unique challenge that poses a significant supply chain constraint as well as animal welfare concern for the industry.